Welding Pipe

 Operation

-E7018 stick electrodes are designed to operate with either a power source that provides either an AC or a DC (electrode positive-EP or electrode negative-EN) current.
+E7018 stick electrodes use a power source supplying AC or DC current (electrode positive-EP or electrode negative-EN).

 Lambeau Dual Operator Stick App 9 LR